LastContinue/slack_professor/README.md

 ## Usage
 First, you need a Slack Api Token for a bot.
-You can create this by logging into Slack as an admin, then going to `apps > custom integrations`. and there should be a dialog to make a bot.
+You can create this by logging into Slack as an admin, then going to `apps > custom integrations` and there should be a dialog to make a bot.
+(Or just Google it, probably more detailed)

 Using this token, you can create a bot simply by

     iex(1)> SlackProfessor.Bot.start_link("your_api_token")
     Connected as "<BotName>"

-Seriously, that's it!
+That's it!
 Your bot should now show up in Slack, and you can invite it to channels, etc.

 You can even make multiple bots!
 This is a good idea if you have multiple Slack orgs because the bots will share the same connection pool and ETS cache (assuming they are ran in the same process/program)!